Netcash-ZA/PayNow-CSCart4/README.md

 1. Log into CS-Cart as administrator (http://cscart_installation/admin.php)
 2. Navigate to Administration / Payment Methods
 3. Click the "+" to add a new payment method
-4. Choose Sage Pay Now from the list and then click save.
+4. Choose Netcash Pay Now from the list and then click save.
 5. Once you have added the payment method, click on the cog wheel to configure the payment method
 6. For template, choose "cc_outside.tpl"
 7. Click the 'Configure' tab
-8. Enter your Sage Pay Now service key
+8. Enter your Netcash Pay Now service key
 9. In the order status conversion map, match Completed to Processed and match Failed to Failed.
 10. Click 'Save'